Walmart customers complain about double charges; retailer responds

 She posted what happened on the neighborhood app Nextdoor, thinking it might just be an issue at the Lee’s Summit store.

-From calls to our newsroom, to online social media searches, people across the country are sharing complaints about being double charged at Walmart.
-FOX 2 contacted the company and received this response:
+People across the country have been sharing complaints on social media about being double charged at Walmart.
+The company responded with this statement:

 “On Dec.
 5, the payment processor Walmart utilizes for credit and debit transactions experienced a technical issue that charged certain customers twice.
-The issue was resolved, and all impacted transactions have been identified and submitted for correction.”
+The issue was resolved, and all impacted transactions have been identified and submitted for correction.
+Should you have any questions about posting times, please contact your issuing bank at the number found on the back of your card.“

+When asked how many customers were affected or if the issue indeed affected customers nationwide, a representative referred back to Walmart’s statement, according to Nexstar station WDAF.